qwertymash/gateify/README.md

 i mean who doesnt love a tiiiiny bit more of a massacre? (i do)

 roadmap:
-- maybe make it so that a gate opens only after a while after respawn (maybe)
 - try to fix the glitchy message not showing translation
 - maybe make it so every gate can have a configurable amount of time to stay open (not being the same for both)